 Devon Avon Estuary MCZ

 Running past the beach village of Bantham, originally a Roman fishing and trading port and now a popular tourist spot, this estuary features sandbars, mudflats and saltmarsh.
-The habitats provide good foraging habitat for many species of birds that feed on the rich invertbrate communities living in the mud, and nursery habitats for commercially important fish species.
+The habitats provide good foraging habitat for many species of birds that feed on the rich invertebrate communities living in the mud, and nursery habitats for commercially important fish species.
 Amongst the many invertebrates that call the estuary home, the rare tentacled lagoon worm lurks in the thick, deep tidal mud.

 Designation of this marine conservation zone in 2019 with protect this site from any future developments that may threaten this beautiful site.